 FREE of charge.
 Appointments must be scheduled in advance by calling (240) 567-5644.
 Montgomery College Educational Opportunity Center, 7600 Takoma Avenue HC 135, Takoma Park, MD 20912

 College Goal Maryland held in February each year.
-February 9, 2014, 2 to 4 pm.
+February 9, 2014 and February 27, 2014.
 Registration to attend will be online at CollegeGoalSundayMD.org or call 1.877.632.4709.
 FREE to families.

 Scholarship and Financial Aid Web Sites!